John Leonard Orr: Aftermath

-Some arson investigators and an FBI criminal profiler have deemed Orr to be possibly one of the worst American serial arsonists of the 20th century.
+Some fire investigators and an FBI criminal profiler have deemed Orr to be possibly one of the worst American serial arsonists of the 20th century.
 Federal ATF agent Mike Matassa believes that Orr set nearly 2,000 fires between 1984 and 1991.
 Furthermore, arson investigators determined that after Orr was arrested, the number of brush fires in the nearby foothill areas decreased by more than 90 percent.

-Orr's daughter Lori, who later became a motivational speaker, testified on behalf of the defense at the trial and her testimony prevented him from receiving the death penalty.
+Orr's daughter Lori, who later became a motivational speaker, testified on behalf of the defense at the trial.
+Her testimony prevented him from receiving the death penalty.
 After maintaining her father's innocence for years, she eventually came to believe he was guilty and broke off all contact with him.

+As part of Hamilton College's prison writing initiative, the American Prison Writing Archive, Orr was able to publish several autobiographical accounts of his experiences as a prisoner in the American prison complex.

+In media

-The story has been chronicled by bestselling true crime author Frank Girardot, who co-wrote a biography of Orr in collaboration with Orr's daughter, Lori Kovach, entitled Burned.
-Orr's story was earlier chronicled by bestselling true crime author Joseph Wambaugh in his book Fire Lover.
-Burned features several court documents, fresh interviews with Orr and never-before-revealed evidence.
+Orr's story was chronicled by author Joseph Wambaugh in his 2003 true crime book Fire Lover.

-On several occasions, film and television have also presented the story of Orr's arson activities and eventual arrest and criminal conviction.
-An episode of the PBS science series Nova titled "Hunt for the Serial Arsonist" (airing November 14, 1995) chronicled his story.
-The investigation that led to Orr's arrest and conviction was recounted on the episode "Diary of a Serial Arsonist" of the A&E Network's true crime series Cold Case Files and also on an episode of Casefile True Crime Podcast.
-Most notably, a film titled Point of Origin, starring Ray Liotta as John Orr, was released by HBO in 2002; the film's title is a reference to Orr's novel.
-He was profiled in the 2004 Forensic Files episode "Point of Origin", the same title used in the HBO film.
-His story was recounted in 2019 on Investigation Discovery's Deadly Secrets in the episode "The Fire Inside", and Oxygen's A Lie To Die For in the episode "The Heat Of Deceit."
-A 2021 episode of HLNs Very Scary People featured him, titled "Firestarter: A Wall of Flames".
-He also was mentioned in the 12th episode of the second season of 9-1-1: Lone Star.
+True crime author Frank Girardot collaborated with Orr's daughter Lori Kovach in writing Burned: Pyromania, Murder, and a Daughter's Nightmare in 2018.

+Orr's crimes have been profiled on several television series, including: Nova (1995), Cold Case Files (1999), Forensic Files (2004), Deadly Secrets (2019), and Very Scary People (2021).
+The Apple TV+ series Smoke (2025) was inspired by Orr.
+Point of Origin, a film starring Ray Liotta as Orr, was released by HBO in 2002.

 In July 2021, truth.media released the true crime podcast Firebug, hosted by filmmaker Kary Antholis and chronicling the investigation into the fires through interviews and excerpts from Orr's manuscript.

-Prison writing

-As part of Hamilton College's prison writing initiative, The American Prison Writing Archive, Orr was able to publish several autobiographical accounts of his experiences as a prisoner in the American prison complex.
+An episode of the Casefile true crime podcast centers around Orr, as does the Criminalia podcast episode "Firefighter Firebugs."